 A vacation in the Galapagos Islands will introduce you to a vast array of wildlife, from sea lions and sharks to turtles and penguins

-Why Galapagos Islands?
+Why travel solo to the Galapagos Islands?

 Travel to the Galapagos Islands, and you’ll find yourself face-to-face with a biodiversity of awe-inspiring proportions.